pol-sb/MDTraj/README.md

 ### Prerequisites  <a name = "prerequisites"></a>

 The core of this program works in FORTRAN 90, so a FORTRAN compiler must be installed before trying to build the code.
 We higly reccoment to install [gfortran](https://gcc.gnu.org/wiki/GFortran).
-It can be installed using the following commands:
+The following commands demonstrate how to install it in Ubuntu Linux:
 ```
-sudo apt-get update
-sudo apt-get install gfortran
+sudo apt update && sudo apt install gfortran -y
 ```

 Python is used for the results plotting and representation.
 A python version higher or equal than `python 3.6` is needed, and additionally the following libraries are needed: